Portsmouth Police investigating second homicide in less than 16 hours

 Portsmouth Police said more information would follow as it becomes available.

-It’s the second homicide reported by Portsmouth Police in the space of less than 16 hours.
+It’s the second homicide reported by Portsmouth Police in the space of less than 16 hours, and the sixth shooting death since Dec.
+22.

+- Dec.
+31 – Atlanta Avenue/Randolph Street, Portsmouth Police found man around 10:16 a.m. with gunshot wounds that proved to be fatal.

+Portsmouth Police had held four R.E.S.E.T. walk events Dec.
+29 after a week of deadly shootings.
+Police said two more homicides have taken place since then.

-Anyone with information on the incident can call the Crime Line at 1-888-LOCK-U-UP.
+Anyone with information on any of the incidents can call the Crime Line at 1-888-LOCK-U-UP.

+In addition to the recent incidents in Portsmouth, three people were shot Saturday in separate shootings in Hampton, Norfolk and Newport News.

+On Friday, a man was injured following a shooting on Chesapeake Boulevard in Norfolk.
+There was a triple-shooting later in the day on E. 25th St., also in Norfolk, and two people in Hampton were shot while walking on Kecoughtan Road.
+Police also said a person was injured following a stabbing in the Walmart parking lot on North Military Highway in Norfolk.

 Check with WAVY.com for updates.